JOINT NOTICE OF PRIVACY PRACTICES

 We have the right to change our practices regarding the protected health information we maintain.
 If we make changes, we will update this Notice and place the updated Notice on our website and post it in appropriate locations.
 You may receive the most recent copy of this Notice by calling and asking for it or by visiting our Admitting or Medical Records departments to pick one up.

-To Ask for Help or Complain
+To Ask for Help or Report a Concern

 If you have questions, want more information, or want to report a problem about the handling of your protected health information, you may contact: